MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-mcs.md

 ms.collection:
 - get-started
 - bap-ai-copilot
-ms.date: 08/22/2024
+ms.date: 08/26/2024
 ms.author: plarrue
 ms.reviewer: angieandrews
 ---

 # Use your prompt in Copilot Studio

-Use a prompt in Copilot Studio with natural language actions as copilot extensions.
+Use *prompt in Copilot Studio* to natural language actions as copilot extensions.
 These actions use the generative AI models from AI Builder and natural language understanding to address specific scenarios for your copilots.
-This means you can extend the capabilities of your copilots by creating natural language based prompt actions.
+This means you can extend the capabilities of your copilots by simply creating natural language based prompt actions.

+This article explains the three ways to extend copilots with prompt actions:

+- [Prompt action](#add-a-prompt-to-an-ai-plugin): Extend Microsoft copilots with natural language based prompt actions.
+- [Topic node](#add-a-prompt-to-a-topic-node): You control how your custom copilot responds in a semi-scripted conversation.
+- [AI plugin](#add-a-prompt-to-an-ai-plugin): Invoke the prompt based on the user's question through an AI plugin.

 > [!IMPORTANT]
 > To use your prompt in a copilot, you need to create it from Copilot Studio.

-This article explains the two ways to extend copilots with prompt actions:

-- [Prompt action](#add-a-prompt-to-an-ai-plugin): Extend Microsoft copilots with natural language based prompt actions.
-- [Topic node](#add-a-prompt-to-a-topic-node): You control how your custom copilot responds in a semi-scripted conversation.

 ## Prerequisites